 Good physical and mental health is important for a successful breast reduction surgery.
 In some cases, it may be best to wait for this procedure until health is at an optimal level.
-Your ability to schedule your surgery around your other life events is also an important consideration.
+Your ability to request your surgery around your other life events is also an important consideration.
 It takes about two weeks to get back to normal activities following breast reduction surgery and about four weeks to get back to unrestricted activity.
 Women with small children may want some help at home for the first couple of weeks to avoid too much heavy lifting.

 In some cases, breast reduction surgery can interfere with the ability to breastfeed.
 We inform patients that there is a 50/50 chance of being able to breastfeed after this procedure.
 If breastfeeding is very important to you, you may want to wait until after having children before considering breast reduction surgery.

 For a variety of reasons, I waited until I was nearly 56 to get a much needed breast reduction.
 As I result, this was a blessing since I found and selected Dr. MacLennan as my surgeon.
 Dr. MacLennan had no issues with my age nor my "well nourished" weight.
 Unlike many women who ask for a specific cup size, I left that decision to Dr. MacLennan.
 She's truly an artist in her craft and I trusted her decision based upon her extensive experience and knowledge.
 As a result Dr. MacLennan picked the right size for my 5'10" frame and I'm thrilled with the results.
 Besides her incredible surgical skills, Dr. MacLennan is approachable, respectful, kind, and comes across as genuinely loving what she does and the positive impact she has on women's lives.
 I would not hesitate to recommend Dr. MacLennan for breast reduction surgery.